 Play therapy with a Registered Play Therapist can help your child overcome difficulty and thrive.

-Being a parent is hard for all of us.
+Parenting is hard.
 It gets even harder during deployments, after a move, with divorce, and during times of grief.
 Or you may be struggling if your child has emotional, behavioral, or social difficulties.